WebDevLuke/OrionJS/README.md

 A set of breakpoint detection functions which let you measure window width.

 ### closestParent
-Recursively finds the closest parent element which has the specified class.
+Recursively finds the closest parent element which matches the given class or element type.

 ### fireEvent
 Manually fires the given event for the given element.